SimiaCryptus/intellij-aicoder/docs/action_documentation.md

 ### How It Works

-1. The `AutoDevAction` class initiates a session and opens a web UI for user interaction.
+1. The `MultiStepPatchAction` class initiates a session and opens a web UI for user interaction.
 2. The user inputs a development request in the web UI.
 3. The `AutoDevApp` processes this request, utilizing `AutoDevAgent` to interact with AI models and generate a list of actionable tasks.